 In February 2018, PHMSA issued a Corrective Action Order (the "CAO") to SPL in connection with a minor LNG leak from one tank and minor vapor release from a second tank at the Sabine Pass LNG terminal.
-These two tanks have been taken out of operational service while we undergo analysis, repair and remediation pursuant to the CAO.
-We are working with PHMSA and other appropriate regulatory authorities to resolve the matters identified in the CAO.
-We do not expect that the CAO and related analysis, repair and remediation will have a material adverse impact on our financial results or operations.
+These two tanks have been taken out of operational service while we conduct analysis, repair and remediation.
+On April 20, 2018, SPL and PHMSA executed a

+Consent Agreement and Order (the "Consent Order") that replaces and supersedes the CAO.
+We continue to work with PHMSA and other appropriate regulatory authorities to address the matters identified in the Consent Order.
+We do not expect that the Consent Order and related analysis, repair and remediation will have a material adverse impact on our financial results or operations.